The Eight Sacred Armors

 • “Heaven”, the Angelic Breastplate grants the wearer flight speed 60 feet per round and use of the light spell at will.

-• A nameless suit of golden chain mail that grants the wearer a bonus of 1d12 HP to any healing spell or effect.
+• “Mercy” suit of golden chain mail that grants the wearer a bonus of 1d12 HP to any healing spell or effect and is considered light armor.

-• The Helm of Truth grants use of the spell Detect Thoughts to wearer at will.
+• The Helm of Truth grants use of the spell Detect Thoughts to wearer at will, but is unable to lie unless they succeed on a saving throw.

-• Chaos’s Shield allows the bearer to resist a chosen damage type once per day as a reaction.
+• Chaos’s Shield allows the bearer to resist a chosen damage type for one hour, once per day, as a reaction.

 • Shadow Armor gives the wearer advantage on Stealth and cold resistance.